Twelve-23/Manaus/README.md

 # Manaus

 A command line utility written in NodeJS to simplify the process of working with data on Amazon S3 Buckets.
+The goal of this project is to provide a more accessible version of the CLI tool provided by Amazon.

 Uses [S3-Async](https://github.com/matdombrock/S3_Async)